Marikana massacre: Strike begins: 10 August

-On Wednesday 8 August 2012, a group of rock drill operators from various Lonmin mines had a mass meeting at which they agreed on their demand for a significant salary increase, though the NUM leaders present at the meeting refused to support the demand.
+On Wednesday 8 August 2012, a group of rock drill operators from various Lonmin mines had a mass meeting where they agreed on their demand for a significant salary increase, though the NUM leaders present at the meeting refused to support the demand.
 The following day was a public holiday, Women's Day, and another rock drillers' meeting was held at the Lonmin-owned football stadium which bordered the workers' accommodation in Wonderkop; attendees agreed to approach the Lonmin management directly, as the NUM refused to represent them.

 On 10 August, workers at the Marikana mine assembled and marched (toyi-toyid) to the offices of Lonmin management.
 Lonmin refused to meet with them, instructing them to consult with their NUM leadership, and, in response, 3,000 workers walked off the job.
 This initiated an illegal wildcat strike, designed to achieve the strikers' desired wage increase to R12,500.
 According to sources interviewed by the Daily Maverick, the instigators of the strike were largely NUM members, but "came together as workers, not as a union" and held the strike without any union representation.
 Testifying later, witnesses disagreed about whether the gatherings on 10 August had been peaceful or whether attendees had displayed aggression towards Lonmin management.

 Little reported on at the time were clashes on the evening of 10 August between the strikers and private security officials employed by Lonmin.
 According to Lonmin and NUM officials, there was widespread intimidation of workers who wished to report for duty instead of joining the strike.
 On at least three occasions during the evening of 10 August, Lonmin security officers fired rubber bullets into crowds of strikers, who they said were armed with traditional weapons, including knobkerries and spears.
 Two miners were injured by gunshots and filed criminal charges for attempted murder, but subsequent investigation did not establish whether they had been hit with live ammunition or only by rubber bullets.
 The South African Police Service (SAPS) was summoned by Lonmin during the unrest on the evening of 10 August and later testified that on that day it formulated a contingency plan which would allow it to conduct policing in the case of prolonged or hostile strike action.